tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `auto_upgrade_cluster_level` - (Optional, Bool) Whether the cluster level auto upgraded, valid for managed cluster.
 * `base_pod_num` - (Optional, Int, ForceNew) The number of basic pods. valid when enable_customized_pod_cidr=true.
 * `claim_expired_seconds` - (Optional, Int) Claim expired seconds to recycle ENI.
 This field can only set when field `network_type` is 'VPC-CNI'. `claim_expired_seconds` must greater or equal than 300 and less than 15768000.
-* `cluster_as_enabled` - (Optional, Bool, ForceNew) Indicates whether to enable cluster node auto scaling.
+* `cluster_as_enabled` - (Optional, Bool, ForceNew, **Deprecated**) This argument is deprecated because the TKE auto-scaling group was no longer available.
+Indicates whether to enable cluster node auto scaling.
 Default is false.
 * `cluster_audit` - (Optional, List) Specify Cluster Audit config.
 NOTE: Please make sure your TKE CamRole have permission to access CLS service.
 * `cluster_cidr` - (Optional, String, ForceNew) A network address block of the cluster.
 Different from vpc cidr and cidr of other clusters within this vpc.
 Must be in  10./192.168/172.[16-31] segments.
 * `cluster_deploy_type` - (Optional, String, ForceNew) Deployment type of the cluster, the available values include: 'MANAGED_CLUSTER' and 'INDEPENDENT_CLUSTER'.
 Default is 'MANAGED_CLUSTER'.